Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Bayesian competing risks analysis in action: Cardiovascular and non-cardiovascular death

 All the information obtained on previous analyses matches with clinical knowledge.
 According to the clinicans criteria, the best model would be considering Age, Creatinine, CRT Device, and Etiology, and adding the covariate NYHA functional class for CV death due to their clinic relevance and leaving the proposal of both methods in the case of N-CV death with only Age.

 As a final step, we used the DIC, WAIC and LPML criteria to compare four models: the full model with all covariates, the model that only includes covariates that have a probability of inclusion greater than 0.5, the model with covariates with inclusion probabilities greater than 0.4, and the previous model with the NYHA covariate added.
-In all models, we have considered a Weibull and a piecewise polynomial baseline risk function.
-All the models have a fairly similar behavior with the three criteria, although the models with Weibull baseline risk function are always better and also, in all cases, the last one is the best.
+In all models, we have considered a Weibull and a piecewise constant baseline hazard function.
+All the models have a fairly similar behavior with the three criteria, although the models with Weibull baseline hazard function are always better and also, in all cases, the last one is the best.
 Finally, we decided to select the latter model: Weibull baseline hazard function for all events and covariates.
 Age, Creatinine, Device, Etiology and NYHA for CV death, and Age for N-CV death.
+This one is the model recommended by the cardiologist and the one with slightly better fitting metrics, as it can be seen in Table \ref{tab:5}.